evilnose/vscode-antimony/README.md

 Please note that the current release does not support the complete Antimony grammar.
 While most grammar has been supported, more will be included in future releases.

+## Installation
+The Antimony extension pack includes two extensions: [Antimony](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) and [Antimony Syntax](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony-syntax) for the color scheme.
+The [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.antimony-extension-pack) is also available on the Visual Studio Code Marketplace.
+We recommend installing the extension pack directly so you have full access to all of the features.
+For installation, simply download the extension pack from the Visual Studio Code Marketplace and install.

 ## Features
 The extension provides many convenient features for developing biological models with the Antimony language in tellurium.
 The current release focuses on the areas below.